Tak: The Great Juju Challenge: Plot

-The game begins with Jibolba summoning the player (just like the original game) into the pig pen.
-He tells them that the Pupanunu Village is the host of The Great Juju Challenge, the first in 60 years.
-He then tells that Tak and Lok should be back by now.
-It then goes to Feathercrag, a location where Tak and Lok are looking for a Phoenix so they can get a feather to enter the challenge.
-After fighting Woodies and learning their powers, they finally catch up with the Phoenix, which is grabbed by two unknown men.
+Jibolba summons the player and tells them that the Pupanunu Village is the host of the Great Juju Challenge, the first in 60 years.
+Meanwhile, in Feathercrag, Tak and Lok are looking for a Phoenix so they can get a feather to enter the challenge.
+After fighting Woodies and learning their powers, they catch up with the Phoenix, which is grabbed by two unknown men.
 However, Lok is able to grab a feather.

-When they arrive to The Juju Realm for the challenges, the Moon Juju introduces the competitors.
-She introduces the four teams: Team Jibba Jabba, Team Grammazon, Team Pupanunu, and Team Black Mist (made up of two unknown men, Bartog and Crug).
-After they are dismissed, the Host Juju tells them what to do.
-After completing the first three challenges, the teams compete in a Proving Grounds match.
-After the match, Team Black Mist is eliminated.
+When they arrive to the Juju Realm for the challenges, the Moon Juju introduces the competitors: Team Jibba Jabba, Team Grammazon, Team Pupanunu, and Team Black Mist.
+After completing the first three challenges, the teams compete in a Proving Grounds match, during which Black Mist is eliminated.
 However, they return with the Two-Headed Juju who reveals that they messed up the scoring, and the Black Mist is back in.

 Once again, they must go through three challenges, and then another Proving Grounds.
-Once again, Team Black Mist is eliminated.
-They once again return with Flora and Fauna who found Grammazon teeth in The Salt Lick of Performance Enhancement, so they are eliminated instead.
-Before the next match, Tak and Lok see Bartog and Crug talking to an unknown Juju, and planning.
-After three more challenges, the Proving Grounds match is played, but Team Jibba Jabba is eliminated.
-After the match Bartog and a different sounding Crug talk about burning down the Pupanunu Village, once they win.
-This means Tak and Lok must win.
+Once again, Black Mist is eliminated.
+They once again return with Flora and Fauna, who found Grammazon teeth in the Salt Lick of Performance Enhancement, so they are eliminated instead.
+Before the next match, Tak and Lok see Bartog and Crug talking to an unknown Juju.
+After three more challenges, the Proving Grounds match is played, but Jibba Jabba is eliminated.
+After the match, Bartog and Crug talk about destroying the Pupanunu Village once they win.
+Tak and Lok decide to beat them to prevent them from doing so.

-On a return visit to The Gates of Nocturne, Tak and Lok find Crug, tied up.
+On a return visit to the Gates of Nocturne, Tak and Lok find Crug tied up.
 He reveals that they have been cheating with the Dark Juju, and the Juju and Bartog cut the weakest link, Crug.
-Crug knows a good way to do better than Team Black Mist.
+Crug knows a good way to do better than Black Mist.
 He tells them to go to Caster's Hill.
 Once there, Crug realizes that is not there.
-Next they go to Ambush Grove, where Tak and Lok find a collapsed Crug.
-He reveals that he defeated an invisible lizard to get The Ancient Hammer of Handy Juju, which he gives to Lok.
+Next, they go to Ambush Grove, where Tak and Lok find a collapsed Crug.
+He reveals that he defeated an invisible lizard to get the Ancient Hammer of Handy Juju, which he gives to Lok.

-Finally, it comes down to two extremely hard challenges.
 After, Tak and Lok meet Bartog, "Crug", and the Moon Juju in the Proving Grounds.
-This is when the Dark Juju reveals himself, and announces his love for the Moon Juju.
+During this, the Dark Juju reveals himself and announces his love for the Moon Juju.
 After three rounds, Tak and Lok win, and they keep the favor of the Moon Juju.
-When they return to the village, everyone is gone.
-But they have their own party, and end with a high-five.